saddlebackdev/react-cm-ui/.github/ISSUE_TEMPLATE.md

 *If the current behavior is a bug, please provide the steps to reproduce.*

-*Which browser / OS are affected by this issue?
-Did this work in previous versions of CM?*
+*Which version of react-cm-ui, and which browser / OS are affected by this issue?
+Did this work in previous versions of react-cm-ui?*